studio24/amplify/README.md

 # Amplify

-Front-End starter kit for Studio 24.
+Front-End starter kit by Studio 24.

 All merge request need to be authorised by a Code Owner